George Brown (Rhode Island politician)

-George Brown (January 10, 1746 – June 19, 1836) was a Rhode Island politician and judge who served as a justice of the Rhode Island Supreme Court from May 1796 to June 1799, and as the first Lieutenant governor of Rhode Island from 1799 to 1800.
+George Brown (January 10, 1746 – June 19, 1836) was a Rhode Island politician and judge who served as a justice of the Rhode Island Supreme Court from May 1796 to June 1799, and as the first lieutenant governor of Rhode Island from 1799 to 1800.

 Early life

 Brown was born in South Kingstown, Rhode Island, on January 10, 1746.
 He was the eldest of four sons born to Robert Brown, Esq. and his first wife, Sarah (née Franklin) Brown, who married in 1745.
 His younger brothers were William, John and Franklin Brown.

 Some sources indicate Brown's mother, Sarah Franklin was a relative of Benjamin Franklin.

 Career

 Like his father Robert, George was an attorney at law in Rhode Island.
 He served as a representative in the Rhode Island General Assembly and in 1796 was elected by the Legislature as the second justice of the state supreme court, holding that office until 1799.
-From 1799 to 1800, Brown served as the Lieutenant governor of Rhode Island under Governor Arthur Fenner.
-Brown defeated the incumbent Lt.
-Gov. Samuel J. Potter, served his term and was in turn defeated by Potter who succeeded him.
+From 1799 to 1800, Brown served as the lieutenant governor of Rhode Island under Governor Arthur Fenner.
+Brown defeated the incumbent lieutenant governor Samuel J. Potter, served his term and was in turn defeated by Potter who succeeded him.

 Brown owned a nearly four hundred acre farm in South Kingstown, which "formerly constituted one of the most eligible tracts of the Hazards' Boston Neck estates."
 The head farmer on his estate was John Perry, father of Robinson Perry, and a cousin of Commodore Oliver Hazard Perry.